rpi-techfundamentals/website_spring_2020/_build/sessions/session16.md

   title: 'Session 17'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
-<h1  style="font-family:  Verdana,  Geneva,  sans-serif;  text-align:center">Advanced  Supervised  Models</h1>
+<h1  style="font-family:  Verdana,  Geneva,  sans-serif;  text-align:center">Extended  Spring  Break</h1>
 ---

 ###  Description
 ---

-This  will  examine  some  cases  and  further  explore  the  modeling  process.
+There  is  no  class,  but  will  be  available  for  meeting  about  project  during  class  time  and  office  hours.

 ###  Learning  Objectives
 ---